 Brown dog ticks, before enjoying a blood meal, are reddish-brown in color and are without any distinguishing markings found on their bodies.
 After feeding, they turn a gray-blue color.
 As their name suggests, the primary host of these ticks is the dog.

 Lone star ticks are reddish-brown in color and turn a more slate-gray color after feeding.
 Female lone star ticks have one white spot on their backs, while males have multiple smaller white spots on their backs.

 Are ticks dangerous?

-Ticks are dangerous pests and care should be taken to avoid coming into contact with them.
-Ticks are vectors of serious diseases that they can spread to both people and animals.
+Ticks are dangerous pests, and care should be taken to avoid coming into contact with them.
+Ticks are vectors of serious diseases that they spread to both people and animals.
 Black-legged ticks are responsible for transmitting Lyme disease, which is caused by the bacteria Borrelia burgdorferi.
-American dog ticks spread diseases like Rocky Mountain spotted fever and tularemia.
+American dog ticks spread Rocky Mountain spotted fever and tularemia.
 Lone star ticks can transmit tularemia and other diseases.
-Brown dog ticks prefer canines for their host.
-They do not regularly feed on the blood of people.
-These ticks can transmit a variety of diseases to your pets, including ehrlichiosis.
-While not common, they do have the ability to transmit Rocky Mountain spotted fever to people.
+Brown dog ticks prefer canines for their host and do not regularly feed on people.
+These ticks transmit a variety of diseases to your pets, including ehrlichiosis; while uncommon, they do have the ability to transmit Rocky Mountain spotted fever to people.

 Why do I have a tick problem?